zeyadsalah22/Design-Patterns/README.md

 4. **Builder Pattern**
     - **Explanation**: Separates the construction of a complex object from its representation, allowing the same construction process to create different representations.
     - **Main Points**:
-         - Create builder class containning same fields of the object you need to be created.
+         - Create builder class containing same fields of the object you need to be created.
-         - Add several setters for theses fields and a 'build' method responsible for creating the object.
+         - Add several setters for these fields and a 'build' method responsible for creating the object.
          - Think about creating a director if the same creation code is used to create several objects.
     - **Components**:
          - Product